 It’s important to understand that your employment relationship with your employer should remain the same even though you have filed a workers’ compensation claim for an on-the-job injury.
 Although you are pursuing a claim, you are still an employee of this employer and you should continue to receive benefits just as you always have.
 You should pay the same health insurance premiums if any, that you are normally required to.
 Your employer should continue to pay their portion of your health insurance as they have been doing.

-What Happens if I Go Out of Work Receiving Workers’ Compensation Checks?
+What Happens to My Health Insurance if I Go Out of Work While On Workers’ Compensation?

 If your authorized treating provider writes you entirely out of work or your employer is unable to accommodate your work restrictions, you will be placed out of work.
 You will stop receiving your regular paycheck and you should begin receiving weekly workers’ compensation checks from the workers’ compensation insurance company that services your employer.

 This is called temporary total disability or TTD.
 Your TTD payments are two-thirds of your average weekly wage for the 52 weeks prior to your work injury.
-While you are out on TTD it is important to talk to your employer about how to maintain your health insurance coverage.
+While you are out on TTD it is important to talk to your employer about how workers’ compensation and health insurance coverage interact.

 If you usually contribute to your health insurance premium through payroll deduction, your employer may not automatically notify you that you need to continue making these contributions to maintain your health insurance.